kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 ![A 3D rendering of a populated board was supposed to show here](https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/Where%20to%20find%20everything%20for%20making%20your%20own%20GWAAMC%20device/front_straight-on_SHLD1_see-through_with_notes.png) Note: In your favor, I take no money from you when you order bare boards from any PCB fab house.
 That way the build costs for the DIYer stays as low as possible.

-<dl><dt>08 Nov 2019</dt></dl>A better look at the oscillations produces evidence that they are produced by the 3rd stage high impedance creating a type of relaxation oscillation in the presence of any solute current at all.
+<dl><dt>08 Nov 2019</dt></dl>A better look at the oscillations produces evidence that they are produced by the 3rd stage high impedance creating a type of relaxation oscillation in the presence of any solute/DUT current at all.
 Will work more on cleaning and inspecting the main board, especially since I've left a bit of solder flux on the board, and studying the design and datasheets.

 <dl><dt>04 Nov 2019</dt></dl>Due to oscillations with apparent origins in inadequate power supply decoupling, I have changed the values of C3 and C5 to 10 µF.
 Testing tomorrow....